 16. Girl’s Day, “I’ll Be Yours”

 At this point, I’ve pretty much accepted most K-pop groups will be younger than me.
 However, I still get really excited when the ones my age make a comeback, especially when it’s a girl group doing girl crush – my favorite concept.
 The members of Girl’s Day are no longer girls; they’re fully grown women who know exactly how to get what they want.
 And since confidence is the key to success for girl crush songs, their behavior in “I’ll Be Yours” is downright inspiring.
-They can grab men’s attention with the snap of a stocking, or captivate them to the point they don’t even notice they’re on fire.
+They can grab men’s attention by snapping their stockings, or captivate them to the point they don’t even notice they’re on fire.
 Minah turns the Cinderella trope on its heel (no pun intended) by giving the man the shoe and walking away.
-And let’s be honest: Hyeri knocking a guy out in a boxing ring while decked in a ballgown is iconic.
+And let’s be honest: Hyeri knocking a guy out in a boxing ring while decked out in a ballgown is iconic.
 Girl crush concepts are all about inspiring women in the best ways possible.
 “I’ll Be Yours” is jazzy, classy, and sassy, and I’m so here for it.

 15. CLC, “Hobgoblin”